Meet Our Team

 Stephanie Knight Clarke, LPC, ALPS, NCC, PMH-C

-Stephanie Clarke earned her master’s degree in Mental Health Counseling from Marshall University.
+Stephanie Knight Clarke is a Licensed Professional Counselor, an Approved Licensed Professional Supervisor, and a Nationally Board Certified Counselor.
+Stephanie earned her master’s degree in Mental Health Counseling from Marshall University.
 She has been practicing for over 12 years and has experience with adults, children and families.
-Stephanie is a Licensed Professional Counselor, an Approved Licensed Professional Supervisor, and a Nationally Board Certified Counselor.
 Stephanie recently became certified in Perinatal Mental Health, and is working to create a support network that empowers the women of West Virginia.
 She utilizes Cognitive Behavioral Therapy and is certified in Trauma Focused Cognitive Behavioral Therapy.
 She has also been intensively trained in Dialectical Behavior Therapy.
-Stephanie provides training and consultation services in workplace and educational settings, as well as for foster families, and other mental health professionals.
+Stephanie provides training and consultation services in the workplace and in educational settings, as well as for foster families and other mental health professionals.

 William Mullett, EdD, LPC, NCC

 Bill Mullett continues to provide counseling services following a 40 year career in public education as a school counselor, counselor supervisor and counselor educator in higher education.
 He has worked as a therapist part time for almost 30 years, serving clients of all ages.
 His counseling approach is based in Adlerian Therapy.
 He believes in first understanding his clients, then providing encouragement and building on the strengths of his clients.
 He incorporates Cognitive Behavioral Therapy and Reality Therapy among others in his sessions.
 Bill holds degrees from West Virginia University in Education and in Counseling, as well as a Doctorate in Counselor Education.
 He is board certified by the National Board of Certified Counselors.

 Autumn Williamson, MSW, LGSW